juarezpistore/JavaThreads/README.md

 # Java Multithreading
-A Java Thread exercise, using 4 producers (producing integers) and 1 sorter to rule them all.
+A Java multithreading exercise, using 4 producers (producing integers) and 1 sorter to rule them all.